Clubs & Teams

 Whether or recreational skier or an aspiring Olympian, the Parkland Racers Ski Club offers alpine skiing programs that may suit your child.
 The alpine ski racing programs inspire young athletes to create a love for alpine skiing that will last a life time, through goal setting, mental and physical development and promotion of good sportsmanship while reaching each athlete’s personal best under direction of mature, highly qualified coaches in an organized and positive learning environment.
 For more information on registration and club details, please call 780-905-8667 or visit www.parklandracers.ca.

-The Canadian Association for Disabled Skiing is a volunteer based organization having as its main objective, assisting individuals with a disability to lead richer and fuller lives through active participation in recreational and competitive snow skiing and snowboarding.We are a national organization with 1130 disabled members and 1900 able-bodied volunteers from all regions of Canada, committed to the idea that "skiing is fun for everyone".
+The Canadian Adaptave Snowsports is a volunteer based organization having as its main objective, assisting individuals with a disability to lead richer and fuller lives through active participation in recreational and competitive snow skiing and snowboarding.We are a national organization with 1130 disabled members and 1900 able-bodied volunteers from all regions of Canada, committed to the idea that "skiing is fun for everyone".

 The CADS organization has touched thousands of individuals, both on and off the slopes in its over 30 year history.